yenhuanli/yenhuanli.github.io/source/_posts/2017-09-22-calibrated-forecasting.markdown

 Notice that the objective function is bilinear; there are a variety of existing algorithms that solve this problem.

 The strategy looks mysterious at first glance.
-I will introduce the theory of Blackwell approachability in the next post.
+I will introduce the theory of Blackwell approachability in the [next post](http://yenhuanli.github.io/blog/2017/09/23/blackwell-approachability/).

 ### References

+5. Cesa-Bianchi, N. and Lugosi, G., 2006. *Prediction, Learning, and Games*.
-1. A. P. Dawid.
-1982.
+1. Dawid, A.P., 1982.
 The well calibrated Bayesian. *J. Am.
 Stat.
 Assoc.*
-2. D. Oakes.
-1985.
-Self-calibrating priors do not exist. *J. Am.
-Stat.
-Assoc.*
-3. A. P. Dawid.
-1985.
+3. Dawid, A. P., 1985.
 Comment: The impossibility of inductive inference. *J. Am.
 Stat.
 Assoc.*
-4. D. P. Foster.
-1999.
+4. Foster, D. P., 1999.
 A proof of calibration via Blackwell's approachability theorem. *Games Econ.
 Behav.*
-5. N. Cesa-Bianchi and G. Lugosi.
-2006. *Prediction, Learning, and Games*.
-6. S. Mannor and G. Stoltz.
-2010.
+6. Mannor, S. and Stoltz, G., 2010.
 A geometric proof of calibration. *Math.
 Oper.
 Res.*
+2. Oakes, D., 1985.
+Self-calibrating priors do not exist. *J. Am.
+Stat.
+Assoc.*